Brow and Forehead Lift

 Forehead lift surgery makes it possible to correct many facial flaws and signs of premature aging that can undermine self-confidence.
 By changing how you look, browlift surgery can help change how you feel about yourself.

 Insurance does not generally cover forehead lift surgery that is purely for cosmetic reasons.
 Browlift surgery to correct or improve sagging foreheads and brows which interfere with vision may be reimbursable in whole or in part.
 It is the patient’s responsibility to check with the insurance carrier for information on the degree of coverage.

 Learn More About Brow Lift & Forehead Lift

 Before considering a brow and forehead lift or any surgery make sure that you have chosen a qualified surgeon to take care of your needs and all of your questions.
-To learn more about brow and forehead lift and whether or not it is the right procedure for you contact Dr. Babak Azizzadeh, a facial plastic surgeon located in Beverly Hills, Los Angeles, California to schedule your initial consultation today.
+To learn more about brow and forehead lift and whether or not it is the right procedure for you contact Dr. Babak Azizzadeh and Dr. Jonathan Cabin, facial plastic surgeons located in Beverly Hills, Los Angeles, California to schedule your initial consultation today.
 Dr Azizzadeh has written several books on facial plastic surgery topics, including brow lifts.

 Watch Dr. Azizzadeh Discuss The Non-Surgical Liquid Browlift